Below is an IELTS Writing Task 1 Table. Below the table is a model answer.

 In this case, the table is over time, so you would treat it like a line graph and describe the changes.

 The table illustrates the percentage of school children attending four different types of secondary school from 2000 to 2009.
-It is evident that the specialist, grammar and voluntary-controlled schools experienced declines in numbers of pupils, whereas the community schools became the most important providers of secondary school education during the same period.
+It is evident that whereas the community schools experienced a marked increase in the proportion of those attending their institutions over the period, the others saw a corresponding decline.

-To begin, the proportion in voluntary-controlled schools fell from just over half to only 20% or one fifth from 2000 to 2009.
-Similarly, the relative number of children in grammar schools -- just under one quarter -- dropped by half in the same period.
+To begin, the percentage of pupils in voluntary-controlled schools fell from just over half to only 20% or one fifth from 2000 to 2009.
+Similarly, the relative number of children in grammar schools - just under one quarter - dropped by half in the same period.
 As for the specialist schools, the relatively small percentage of pupils attending this type of school (12%) also fell, although not significantly.

 Line & Bar

 (10) Car Theft